maratsafin601/asan-project/documents/METHODS.md

 #### Testing `POST` endpoint

 Positive test cases:
-1. Validate response status code:
+1. Validate response status code and response body:
-   When a valid `POST` request is sent with a good payload, then response status code is `201` (`CREATED`).
+   - When a valid `POST` request is sent with a good payload,
-1. Validate response body:
+   - Then response status code is `201` (`CREATED`),
-   When a valid `POST` request is sent with a good payload, then response body has expected data, in the right format, and required fields and values are correct and not missing.
+   - And response body has expected data.

-1. Verify that a valid `GET` request to a just created resource returns expected data and in the right format, required fields and values are correct and not missing.
+The returned data is in the right format, and required fields and values are correct and not missing.

 Negative test cases:
-1. Send `POST` request with a bad payload.
-Expected status code: `400` or `BAD_REQUEST`.
+1. When a valid `POST` request is sent with a bad payload, then response status code is `400` (`BAD_REQUEST`).
-1. Send `POST` request to a forbidden resource .
-Expected status code: `403` or `FORBIDDEN`.
+1. When a valid `POST` request is sent to a forbidden resource, then response status code is `403` (`FORBIDDEN`).
-1. Send `POST` request with a bad access token .
-Expected status code: `401` or `UNAUTHORIZED`.
+1. When a valid `POST` request is sent with a bad access token , then response status code is `401` (`UNAUTHORIZED`).

 ## PUT

-`PUT` method is used to **SEND** the data to a server to **UPDATE** a resource.
+`PUT` method is used to **SEND** the data to a server to **UPDATE** an existing resource.

 **POST vs PUT**.
 The difference between `POST` and `PUT` requests is that PUT is _idempotent_.
 Calling the same `PUT` request multiple times will always produce the same result.